osmosis-labs/docs/docs/osmosis-core/guides/structure/arb.md

 These align precisely with the `coin_spent` and `coin_received` entries.

 This specific transaction was an arbitrage transaction.
-With one exact swap in/out, the initator deposited 15000000uosmo and received 15003605uosmo, a gain of 3605uosmo.
+With one exact swap in/out, the initiator deposited 15000000uosmo and received 15003605uosmo, a gain of 3605uosmo.